rtayek/chief/readme-chief.txt

 more and more it looks like we should do as little as possible. basicalli one line dos or shell commands.

+maybe work on getting x in wsl working.